ParallelMaths/parallel/pages/8-20-curious-bear-doctor-who.md

 1<sup>2</sup> + 0<sup>2</sup> = 1 = happiness
 {.text-center}

-Because 97 is prime, then it is not just a happy number, but also a happy prime.
+Because 97 is prime, it is not just a happy number, but also a happy prime.

 I am going to define a quantity called “the sum of all happiness” for a number, which is the total of all the numbers on the happiness path added together.